Advertisement

 How to Fix a Grinding Brake

-The only way to fix a save your brakes from grinding is by replacing the worn-out brake pads with new high-quality ones.
+The only way to fix and save your brakes from grinding is by replacing the worn-out brake pads with new, high-quality ones.

 If you’re on the highway when you hear the grinding noise, park your car and seek the service of a towing company.

-Take your car to a mechanic and have the brake pads replaced, and don’t forget to inspect the damages that might have been done to the rotors.
+Take your car to a mechanic and have the brake pads replaced.
+Also, remember to inspect any damage to the rotors.

-You can get a rotor replacement if the damage is too much, or better still, avoid driving for long after the grinding noise comes up.
+If the damage is too great, you can get a rotor replacement, or better yet, avoid driving for long after the grinding noise occurs.

 How to Stop Brakes from Grinding?